Wildlife of the Northwest Passage

 Research suggests that bowhead whales are the longest-lived mammal on earth with a lifespan of up to 200 years.
 One whale was recently discovered to have a 130 year old harpoon imbedded in it’s neck!
 They also boast the largest mouth of any creature on earth, which they use to scoop up and filter huge quantities of plankton.

 This medium sized whale is remarkable for its single long tusk which can grow to an excess of two metres - a feature that has secured it a special place in mythology.
-Some supposed the tusk to be the horn of the legendary unicorn and believed it to have magical powers.
+Some believed the tusk to be a unicorn horn complete with magical powers.
 This air of mystery is heightened by the fact that the narwhal is incredibly shy (even being spooked by air bubbles from scuba divers).
 Only occasionally spotted from ships it is most commonly sighted at the edge of ice floes.

-The north coast of Baffin Island and the Lancaster Sound area represent some of the best places in the world in which to see this elusive animal, with the local population estimated at around 45,000.
+The north coast of Baffin Island and the Lancaster Sound area represent some of the best places in the world in which to see narwhal.

 This region is a bird watcher’s paradise as countless species - and literally millions of birds - nest and hatch their young here every summer.
 The list is extensive, from ptarmigans, guillemots, puffins, auks and terns to kittiwakes, fulmars, eider ducks and the arctic skuas.
 The limestone cliffs of Prince Leopold Island host 400,000 birds, including 100,000 pairs of thick-billed murres, while Bylot Island provides nesting habitats for a staggering 74 bird species.